WANS170651/Zhil/README.md

 | `LOG_LEVEL` | Logging level (DEBUG, INFO, WARNING, ERROR) | No |
 | `FUZZY_MATCH_THRESHOLD` | Fuzzy matching threshold (0-100) | No |

+### Web Interface Settings

+The system now includes a **Settings** interface that allows users to configure API keys directly through the web UI:

+1. **Access Settings**: Navigate to the "Settings" tab in the web interface
+2. **Configure API Keys**:
+   - Enter your Qwen LLM API Key
+   - Enter your Notion API Key
+   - Enter your Notion Database ID
+3. **Save Settings**: Click "Save Settings" to store your configuration
+4. **Test Connection**: Use "Test Connection" to verify your API keys work correctly

+**Note**:
+- API keys are displayed as dots (••••••••••••••••) for security
+- If settings are left empty, the system will use environment variables as fallback
+- Settings are stored in `config/user_settings.ini` and take priority over environment variables

 ### Notion Database Setup

 1. Create a Notion database with desired fields